-You will find in this pack role descriptions for the Chair, Secretary and Treasurer roles.
-You should try and find someone from within your group to fill these roles, however, we can assist you with advertising as needed.
-We can put adverts onto our website, social media channels and also use external organisations such as the local Volunteer Bureau.
+If you are looking for volunteers for the support group we can put adverts onto our website, social media channels and also use external organisations such as the local Volunteer Bureau.
 Please contact us if you wish to advertise a role at branch@hda.org.uk.

-Additional roles within a branch
+Additional roles within a Support Group

-Although they are not official roles to assist with the running of a branch, you may find it useful to have people within your branch to act as the following:
+Although they are not official roles to assist with the running of a support group, you may find it useful to have people within your group to act as the following: